DavidAI2024/YTKD-MusicDownloaderPlayer/README.md

 - [x] **Program Exit:**
   - Users can exit the program by selecting the corresponding option in the menu.

+- [x] **View Popular Songs:**
+  - Users can explore a list of popular songs.
+  - Fetches data from [Last.fm API](https://www.last.fm/api) to display top tracks.

+- [x] **Get Lyrics of a Song:**
+  - Users can retrieve the lyrics of a specific song.
+  - Utilizes the [Genius API](https://docs.genius.com/) to fetch song lyrics.

+> [!TIP]
+> ███████████ API Keys Configuration ███████████
+>
+>
+> This project uses various APIs to obtain specific functionalities.
+Before proceeding, make sure to obtain the necessary API keys from their respective sites and replace the following placeholders with your keys.
+> - **Last.fm API Key**: To get an API key from Last.fm, follow these steps:
+> 1. Visit the Last.fm website ([https://www.last.fm/api/account/create](https://www.last.fm/api/account/create)) and sign in or create an account.
+> 2. After logging in, go to the API console page ([https://www.last.fm/api/account/create](https://www.last.fm/api/account/create)).
+> 3. Create a new project to obtain your API key.
+> 4. Insert your API key in place of `Lastfmapi` in the following code:
+>
+>   ```python
+>  LASTFM_API_KEY = 'Lastfmapi'
+  > ```
+>
+> - **Genius API Key**: To get an API key from Genius, follow these steps:
+>  1. Visit the Genius website ([https://genius.com/api-clients](https://genius.com/api-clients)) and sign in or create an account.
+>  2. After logging in, create a new application to obtain your API key.
+ > 3. Insert your API key in place of `genius-api` in the following code:
+>
+ >   ```python
+  >  GENIUS_API_KEY = "genius-api"
+   > ```
+>
+> Make sure to keep your API keys confidential and not share them publicly.
+For better security management, consider using environment variables or other secure methods to handle keys in your project.

 > ## <img src="https://s13.gifyu.com/images/SC4KY.gif" width="45px" /> Dependencies